pguyot/arm-runner-action/README.md

 ### Host and guest OS

-The action has been tested with `ubuntu-latest` (currently equivalent to `ubuntu-20.04`) and `ubuntu-22.04`.
+The action is tested with `ubuntu-22.04`, `ubuntu-24.04`, and `ubuntu-latest`.
 It requires a Linux kernel that is compatible enough with the guest system as it uses qemu userland emulation.
 It relies on binfmt.

 ### Commands